alexsorokoletov/objc-automatic/README.md

 - VERBOSE - to enable verbose output

 **Second stage - compile and package as nuget**
-To compile bindings and package then, run `sh FirebaseDatabase.build.sh` script in the `bindings` folder.
+To compile bindings and package then, run `sh LMGaugeView.build.sh` script in the `bindings` folder.
 This script is generated automatically and will show any errors in the bindings you need to correct.

 After 2nd stage you should have a set of nuget packages ready for publishing in folder [bindings/packages-raw](https://github.com/alexsorokoletov/Xamarin.Firebase.iOS/tree/dev/automatic/bindings/packages-raw)